mananjandial/automatic_gif_maker/README.md

 ## Features
 - Transcribes audio from video using Whisper
-- Generates GIFs with captions for short speech segments
+- Generates GIFs with captions

 ## Requirements
 - Python 3.7 or higher